mesos/storm/README.md

 * `mesos.disallowed.hosts`: Disallowed hosts to run topology, which takes hostname list as a back list.
 * `mesos.framework.role`: Framework role to use.
 Defaults to "*".
 * `mesos.framework.checkpoint`: Enabled framework checkpoint or not.
 Defaults to false.
-* `mesos.offer.lru.cache.size`: LRU cache size.
-Defaults to "1000".
-* `mesos.offer.filter.seconds`: Number of seconds to filter unused Mesos offers.
-These offers may be revived by the framework when needed.
-Defaults to "120".
-* `mesos.offer.expiry.multiplier`: Offer expiry multiplier for `nimbus.monitor.freq.secs`.
-Defaults to "2.5".
 * `mesos.local.file.server.port`: Port for the local file server to bind to.
 Defaults to a random port.
 * `mesos.framework.name`: Framework name.
 Defaults to "Storm!!!".
 * `mesos.framework.user`: Framework user to run with Mesos.
 Defaults to user to run with Storm on Mesos.